FreeCAD/FreeCAD-documentation/wiki/GSoC_FEM_Solver_Z88.md

 ## Details

 1. Get familiar with FreeCAD FEM workbench its capabilities and its architecture.
 Furthermore get familiar with Z88OS and its interface text files for pre- and post processing.
 It is important to have a good understanding of all involved components to be able to make the needed extensions.
-2. Post processing: Extend the importZ88result module to read stress and strains from Z88 result files and add them to the FreeCAD result object.
+2. Post processing   * Extend the importZ88result module to read stress and strains from Z88 result files and add them to the FreeCAD result object.
-3. Pre processing: Implement Z88 input file writing for all three element dimensions (beam, shell, volume) for the following constraints of FreeCAD FEM: fixed, force, pressure, self weight, displacement.
+3. Pre processing   * Implement Z88 input file writing for all three element dimensions (beam, shell, volume) for the following constraints of FreeCAD FEM   * fixed, force, pressure, self weight, displacement.
-4. Solver: extend the FreeCAD FEM solver object by FreeCAD properties to hold the the attributes which could be used to make the needed adjustments at Z88 solver binary.
+4. Solver   * extend the FreeCAD FEM solver object by FreeCAD properties to hold the the attributes which could be used to make the needed adjustments at Z88 solver binary.

-1. Advanced: add the free-ware solver Z88Aurora (not OpenSource, but free of license fee) as another possibility in FreeCAD FEM in addition to Z88OS.
+1. Advanced   * add the free-ware solver Z88Aurora (not OpenSource, but free of license fee) as another possibility in FreeCAD FEM in addition to Z88OS.
 Z88Aurora supports much more constraints and analysis types than Z88OS

 ## Expected Outcome